eliotsykes/spree-db-tools/README.markdown

 ### rake db:user:password ###
 Change the password for an existing user (prompts for e-mail and new password)

+### rake db:sample and rake db:bootstrap ###
+Overrides the existing sample data loading for spree so sample data specified in extensions is loaded after loading the spree-core sample data.

 ## Installation ##
 You'll be prompted to install the sevenwire-forgery gem.
 You can do this by
 calling: rake gems:install